Mad-Mods-Phoenix-Point/AssortedAdjustments/Source/AssortedAdjustments/README.md

 * The tooltip at recruitment zones in havens now show the personal abilities of the recruit (Adapted from Sheepy's "Recruit Info").
 * The global agenda tracker (or however you call it) now shows travel and exploration times of your aircraft.
     * The context menu will show expected times behind the action too (Borrowed from Sheepy).
+* Extended information for bases.
+    * Popup on activated Phoenix Bases will show healing and repair capabilities.
+    * Added popup in base overview to show the accumulated healing/resources output, soldiers in treatment and vehicle details.
+    * Added popup in recruitment screen for the selected base with extended info too.

 ### Gameplay
 * Maxed out soldiers now gain additional SP for their wasted XP (Rebuilds Sheepy's "Spill Exp to Skill").
 Conversion rate and multiplier is configurable.